 There’s an old Steinway & Sons Pianos storefront in Boston, right on Boylston Street across from the verdant Boston Commons.
 Outside the store, solo piano can be heard playing, at least during business hours.
 The music isn’t an amplification of a customer inside taking a new grand piano for a test drive.
 It’s a recording, seeping out into a modest bit of civic space, subdued advertising doubling as atmosphere.
 The speaker on which the music is broadcast is so ancient, its cone so weathered by the elements, its wiring so sketchy, that the sounds have this glitchy quality — a fuzzy texture that highlights the electronic means by which the sound is being projected.
 As a result, the music is less a model of the fine instruments inside the Steinway store than it is an unintentional remix, a downtempo variation on times gone by.

-• December 13, 2018: This day marked the 22nd anniversary of Disquiet.com.
+• December 13, 2021: This day marks the 25th anniversary of the founding of Disquiet.com.

-• Ongoing: The Disquiet Junto series of weekly communal music projects explore constraints as a springboard for creativity and productivity.
+• The Disquiet Junto series of weekly communal music projects explore constraints as a springboard for creativity and productivity.
 There is a new project each Thursday afternoon (California time), and it is due the following Monday at 11:59pm: disquiet.com/junto.

-• My book on Aphex Twin's landmark 1994 album, Selected Ambient Works Vol. II, published as part of the 33 1/3 series, an imprint of Bloomsbury, is now in its second printing.
-It can be purchased at amazon.com, among other places.
+• My book on Aphex Twin's landmark 1994 album, Selected Ambient Works Vol. II, was published as part of the 33 1/3 series, an imprint of Bloomsbury.
+It has been translated into Japanese (2019) and Spanish (2018).

-And there is a complete list of projects at disquiet.com/junto.
+And there is a complete list of past projects, 479 consecutive weeks to date.

 Tagsapp audio-games brands of sounds Buddha Machine chiptune classical comics copyleft current activities field-recording film free free download gadget generative i-hop IFTTTgram installation ios ipad iphone ipod ipod touch junto live-performance live performance modular netlabel noise recommended stream remix saw2for33third science-fiction score site-maintenance software sound-art sounds-of-brands studio journal this week in sound turntablism TV video video-games voice